BerkeCvn/BerkeCvn/README.md

 Skills: HTML / CSS / JS

 - 🔭 I’m currently working on Birleşikreklamcılar
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Bootstrap
 - 🤔 I’m looking for help with  How to learn more easily
 - 📫 How to reach me: Cvnberke@gmail.com